 You should register for your field work during your scheduled registration period even if you have not yet received your placement information.

-All Professional Internship placements are full day, 5 days per week for the entire semester; and you are expected to adhere to the schedule of your cooperating teacher.
-For Preprofessional field placements, different programs have different day/hour requirements:
+All Clinical Practice Internship placements are full day, 5 days per week for the entire semester; and you are expected to adhere to the schedule of your cooperating teacher.
+For Clinical Practice-Preprofessional placements, different programs have different day/hour requirements:

 Time & days are arranged between yourself, your

 Full day visit, one day per week, throughout the semester.

 Time and day to be arranged between yourself, your

 Secondary Education (English, ESL, Math, Sciences, Social Studies, Theatre)

 Full day visit one day per week through the semester.